juergenmeinecke/EMET2008/course_outline.rst

 your responsibility to make yourself available for the midterm examination.

 No make-up midterm examination will be offered.
-Should you miss the midterm exam for a valid reason (see Special Examinations below) then your grade will be based solely on your final exam.
+Should you miss the midterm exam for a valid reason (see Rules and Policies below) then your grade will be based solely on your final exam.

 Final Examination
 --------------------------